fwolter/openhab-addons/bundles/org.openhab.binding.lcn/README.md

 ### Bridge: LCN PCK Gateway

 PCK is the protocol spoken over TCP/IP with a PCK gateway to communicate with the LCN bus.
-Examples for PCK gateways are the *LCN-PCHK* software running on Windows or Linux and the DIN rail mounting device *LCN-PKE*.
+Examples for PCK gateways are the *LCN-PCHK* software running on Windows or Linux and the DIN rail mounting device *LCN-VISU*.

 For each LCN bus, interfaced to openHAB, a PCK gateway needs to be added to openHAB as a *Thing*.